nsisodiya/choona.js/CHANGE.md

 Latest Release
 ===============

-**1.4.0**  Major changes , release date 1 July 2014

-* Complete revamp of code base
-* added klass.js, Everything in Choona now extend from klass.js

 Older releases
 =============

+* 1.3.4 - on 1 Jan 2015

+Now, Id will be generated automatically.
+You need now to pass id when loading any AppView or subView

+* 1.3.3 - on 26 Dec 2014

+Complete revamp of code base

+added klass.js, Everything in Choona now extend from klass.js

 * 1.3.2